tomresing/MoveYourFilters/README.md

 This project contains test code from a Microsoft OneWeek Hackathon project helping people create Outlook rules and folders to better organize incoming email.

+# Story

+> I get hundreds of emails a day sent to various listservs and groups of people.
+The most challenging part of switching from Gmail to Outlook was having to recreate all of my filters 1 by 1 with Outlook rules.
+It took me nearly a week to get everything in order and in the meantime, my inbox was a disaster.

+> *Customer #1*

+When an organization chooses to move or explores moving to Office 365 from Google's GSuite, they run into lots of challenges.
+One challenge with switching was discovered recently: the need to create new Outlook rules.
+A Google customer was moving over.
+Some employees found themselves in a bad situation when they were moved over without their filters.
+Their inboxes were filling at a rapid rate!
+We have example rules from one user and have made initial contact with  IT who is helping their employees make the switch.
+Also, team members have worked on "Make the Switch" guides for Google's GSuite for support.office.com recently.
+Gmail offers filters, not rules, so the move may not always be one to one.
+However, many filters can be moved over directly to rules in Outlook.
+We'll concentrate on those as our MVP product and hope to leverage open source to grow from there.

 # Setup

 Current code is all client-side Javascript.
 The dependecies are currently setup through CDN.
 To test locally, clone the repo and start a webserver at port 8000.